timvisee/dotfiles/README.md

 ./install
 ```

-To install all Vim plugins, first make sure [Vundle](https://github.com/VundleVim/Vundle.vim) is installed.
+Vim plugins should be installed automatically, the `:PlugInstall` command may be
-Then, run the `:PluginInstall` command in Vim.
+used to force.

 ### Alacritty
 This configuration recommends [`alacritty`][alacritty] as default terminal.